The moment you knew

 first sign of danger

-Next, “walking on pins and needles,” just like the famous book with that title (Amazon Link) about living with someone with borderline personality disorder (also a Cluster B).
+You stop expressing emotions and wear a mask publicly.
+You “walk on pins and needles,” just like the famous book with that title (Amazon Link) about living with someone with borderline personality disorder (also a Cluster B).

 The gaslighting above results in an inability to be yourself.
-You become who they want you to be, and you forget even what you like (forget about what you love).
+You become who they want you to be, and you forget what you like (forget about what you love).
 Who you are.
 And you can never relax.
 You must always be on call to their whims and, when they are bored, their emotional abuse.

 The Next Rusty Knife in the Back